-A 25 km-wide impact crater – Worcester Crater – just left to the centre of the main colour image, has done its best to stand up to the erosive forces of the mega-floods.
+A 25 km-wide (16 mi-wide) impact crater – Worcester Crater – just left to the center of the main color image, has done its best to stand up to the erosive forces of the mega-floods.

 While much of the blanket of material surrounding the crater – which was originally thrown out from inside the crater during the impact – has been eroded, the section downstream of the flood has survived.
 Over time this has led to the overall appearance of a streamlined island, with its stepped topography downstream perhaps suggesting variations in water levels or different flood episodes.

 By contrast, the debris blanket surrounding the adjacent crater has remained intact.
 This suggests the impact producing that crater occurred after the major flooding.

 Moreover, the appearance of the debris blanket tells a story on the nature of the subsurface: in this case it points to the floodplain being rich in water or water-ice.

 Indeed, the pattern is reminiscent of a ‘splash’: the debris ejected from the crater was rich in water, allowing it to flow more easily.
 As it slowed, the debris behind it piled up, pushing up the material at its periphery into ramparts.

 The perspective view shows a close-up of this rampart feature and looks from the associated crater towards the eroded Worcester crater in the background.

 The large crater at the northernmost part (right, top) of the main image does not appear to have penetrated as deep as Worcester crater and its neighbor.
 Indeed, it is located on a plateau at least 1 km (0.6 mi) higher than the plains below.